w3f/polkadot-wiki/docs/learn/learn-account-abstraction.md

 public ledger (blockchain) whose multiple copies of it are stored in computers participating in a P2P network.

-While they grant users control and ownership, losing keys results in a loss of digital assets and a loss and fragmentation of your digital identity since you will need to create a new account with a new key after losing a key.
+While the account keys grant users control and ownership, losing them results in losing access to digital assets and fragmentation of your digital identity since you will need to create a new account with a new set of keys.
 This poses a hurdle for both users and developers regarding security and adoption.

 ## Definition of Account Abstraction